Paducah leaders negotiating with state, as TIF district plans could be in jeopardy

 This difference is something both Paducah mayoral candidates say is worrisome.

-“I have been told is one of the best consultants that we could possibly put together for a TIF, and then there would be that much difference between what we applied for and what is actually being allowed,” mayoral candidate Richard Abraham says.
+“I have been told is one of the best consultants that we could possibly put together for a TIF, and then there would be that much difference between what we applied for and what is actually being allowed,” mayoral candidate George Bray says.

 “I can’t speak for any of the other commissioners, but had that information, had I been privy to the information that I looked over last night, I would have had different questions,” Abraham says.